1-134th Field Artillery Regiment conducts sling load operations during Northern Strike

 |Downloads:

-This work, 1-134th Field Artillery Regiment conducts sling load operations during Northern Strike, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1-134th Field Artillery Regiment conducts sling load operations during Northern Strike [Image 3 of 3], by SGT Samantha Aguridakis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT